"Unimaginable and unthinkable"

 Whole bunches of grapes were handpicked into small crates and pressed in a pneumatic winepress.
-The juice was cold settled after pressing for 12-14 hours under temperature-controlled conditions.
+The juice was cold settled after pressing for 36 hours under temperature-controlled conditions.
 Alcoholic fermentation and ageing took place entirely in oak barrels.
 100% malolactic fermentation

-Duration of ageing : 22 months
+Duration of ageing : 20 months

-Tasted in June 2022
+Tasted in June 2023

-COLOUR : Pale green-gold with golden and silver reflections.
+COLOUR : Green-gold with silver highlights.